ansible/ansible-documentation/docs/docsite/rst/getting_started/get_started_playbook.rst

 * The play recap that summarizes results of all tasks in the playbook per host.
   In this example, there are three tasks so ``ok=3`` indicates that each task ran successfully.

-Congratulations, you've started using Ansible!
+Congratulations, you have started using Ansible!

 .. seealso::